 - Japanese Ministry of Education Fellowship, Kyoto University, 2005–2006

-Professor Christmas teaches introductory lecture courses on the history of Japan (from Jōmon to Pokémon) with attention to regional and global contexts.
-Her upper-division seminars delve into histories of the environment, science, borderlands, and colonialism within East Asia more broadly.
-She welcomes students from all backgrounds with no previous language experience in Japanese.
+I teach introductory lecture courses on the history of Japan (from Jōmon to Pokémon) with attention to regional and global contexts.
+My upper-division seminars delve into histories of the environment, science, borderlands, and colonialism within East Asia more broadly.
+I welcome students from all backgrounds with no previous language experience in Japanese.

 - ASNS2310/HIST2890: The Japanese Empire and World War II (Fall 2017)